TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fluid/Introduction.rst

 To get an introduction to the basics of Fluid:

 * `The Fluid Syntax <https://github.com/TYPO3/Fluid/blob/main/doc/FLUID_SYNTAX.md>`__
-* `ViewHelpers - what these classes do in the Fluid language <https://github.com/TYPO3/Fluid/blob/main/doc/FLUID_VIEWHELPERS.md>`__
+* `View Helpers - what view helper classes do in the Fluid language <https://github.com/TYPO3/Fluid/blob/main/doc/FLUID_VIEWHELPERS.md>`__

-Depending on what you plan to do, you may want to follow one of these comprehensive
+You may want to follow one of these comprehensive
 tutorials:

 * :ref:`t3sitepackage:start` which shows you how to create a theme for your site